Romainlg29/use-broadcast/README.md

 - `Date`
 - `...`

-In short, you cannot send :
+In short, you cannot send:

 - `Function`
 - `Dom Element`
+- `BigInt`
 - And some other types

 See the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm) for more information.
+However, if you need to, you could use `partialize` to convert an unsupported type to a string and convert it back on the other end by providing a `merge` function.

 ## License